Russell Gold is an award-winning investigative business journalist at Texas Monthly.

 He started his journalism career at the Philadelphia Inquirer and the San Antonio Express-News.
 In 2000, he joined The Wall Street Journal and covered Texas and economics, before switching to energy in 2002.
 His reporting has taken him to five continents and above the Arctic Circle two times.

 He earned a B.A. in history from Columbia University in 1993.
-He lives in Austin with his wife and two children.
+He lives in Austin with his wife and two sons.

 Superpower: One Man's Quest to Transform American Energy